-It's now common knowledge, especially with these most recent studies on the effects of painkillers on kidney toxicity and muscle damage, that ibuprofen, Advil and any other NSAIDs absolutely wreak havoc on your liver, gut, and kidneys.
+It's now common knowledge—especially with the plethora of studies out there on the effects of painkillers on kidney toxicity and muscle damage—that ibuprofen, Advil and any other NSAIDs absolutely wreak havoc on your liver, gut, and kidneys.

-In each case, researchers measured small intestinal damage through monitoring plasma intestinal fatty acid binding protein (I-FABP).
+In each case, researchers measured small intestinal damage through monitoring plasma intestinal fatty acid-binding protein (I-FABP).
 They also measured urinary excretion of special sugar probes, which can determine the amount of gastrointestinal permeability – a sign that the gut is becoming “leaky” due to damage to the gut wall and increased permeability of the gut lining.

 So what did the researchers find?

 While both ibuprofen consumption and working out both resulted in increased I-FABP levels (reflecting small intestinal injury), levels were higher after cycling with ibuprofen than after cycling without ibuprofen.
-In addition, gut permeability (“leakiness”) also increased, especially after cycling with ibuprofen – which reflected a loss of gut barrier integrity.
-The amount of intestinal injury from ibuprofen and gut barrier dysfunction were extremely well correlated.
+In addition, gut permeability (“leakiness”) also increased, especially after cycling with ibuprofen, which reflected a loss of gut barrier integrity.
+The amount of intestinal injury from ibuprofen and gut barrier dysfunction was extremely well correlated.

 Based on this study, it can be concluded that exercise slightly aggravates your small intestine, and ibuprofen then turns this into a significantly more serious and risky issue.
-In fact, I can’t sum it up any better than the researchers, who concluded that “NSAID consumption by athletes is not harmless and should be discouraged”.
+In fact, I can’t sum it up any better than the researchers, who concluded that “NSAID consumption by athletes is not harmless and should be discouraged.”

-So what about the popular practice of taking NSAIDs before rather than during a long event like an Ironman or a marathon to “mask the pain”?
+So what about the popular practice of taking NSAIDs before rather than during a long event like an Ironman or a marathon to “mask the pain?”